ansman/kotshi/README.md

 ### Annotations
 * `@JsonSerializable` is the annotation used to generate `JsonAdapter`'s.
 Should only be placed on data classes, enums, sealed classes and objects.
 * `@KotshiJsonAdapterFactory` makes Kotshi generate a JsonAdapter factory.
 Should be placed on an abstract class that implements `JsonAdapter.Factory`.
-* `@JsonDefaultValue` can be used to annotated a fallback for enums or sealed classes when an unknown entry is encountered.
+* `@JsonDefaultValue` can be used to annotate a fallback for enums or sealed classes when an unknown entry is encountered.
 The default is to thrown an exception.
+* `@JsonProperty` can be used to customize how a property or enum entry is serialized to and from JSON.
+* `@Polymorphic` and `@PolymorphicLabel` used on sealed classes and their implementions.
+* `@RegisterJsonAdapter` registers a json adapter into the Kotshi json adapter factory.

 ### Default Values
 You can use default values just like you normally would in Kotlin.